 This hike is mostly exposed, so make sure you bring sun protection and about 2L of water.
 In the winter there can be snow.
 And if you have

 trekking poles, I'd bring them for the climb and descent.
-My Latest Gear Picks
+Gear That I Love Right Now

 Who is Josephine Peak named after?
 It's Josephine Lippencott, the wife of USGS surveyor

 Joseph Barlow Lippencott, who used the peak as a triangulation station.
 The last viewpoint offers great views toward downtown LA.
 Then you'll come to the intersection with Josephine Peak Road #2N64.
 Hike straight and continue uphill.
 The rest of the hike is on this dirt road, but it's not too bad and offers great views.
 After a switchback, stay on the main road and avoid small side trails.
 You'll start getting some spectacular views of Strawberry Peak (right).
 And you can see the trail you climbed up below you.
 As you wind around to the east, you can see Mt Lukens with all the radio towers on top.
 Hike past the helipad at the wide clearing.
 And after a narrow section of trail, you'll reach the summit!

 You'll notice the concrete blocks, which were once the base of a fire tower.
 The tower stood from 1938 to 1975 when it burned down in the